HindTayeb/chill.github.io/README.md

-pixel-art web page displaying music playlist using html, css, and javascript. it's my first time creating a website from scratch and only code. this website is only for entertaining.
+pixel-art web page displaying music playlist using html, css, and javascript. it's my first time creating a website from scratch and only code. for self-education, and in sake of doing something fun!

 The music list used: